Netflix insider trading

 Introduction

-The origins of Netflix’s explosive success
+The beginnings of Netflix’s dangerous achievement

 The role of personal relationships in Netflix’s success